 According to Bloomberg, former President Trump’s campaign pledge could simplify tax obligations for about 9 million Americans living abroad.
-Under US law, people living or residing abroad are responsible for filing and paying taxes to the US Internal Revenue Service (IRS).
+Under US law, people living or residing abroad are responsible for declaring and paying taxes to the US Internal Revenue Service (IRS).
 This does not include taxes that Americans may pay in the country where they live.

 Former US President Donald Trump held a campaign rally in Pennsylvania (USA) on October 9, 2024